Welcome to today's edition of the Rush 24-7 podcast.

 America can't afford a justice whose ideology leads him to excuse violence against other Americans.

-Well, factcheck.org when they debunk our ads.
+Don't believe Rush Limbaugh or Factcheck.org when they debunk our ads.

-Our ad ran on CNN.
+Our ad ran on CNN, so it must be true.

 Not only did Judge John Roberts defend an abortion clinic bomber, but Judge Roberts drove the bomber to the clinic himself.

-Drove and used his own cell phone to trigger the explosion.
+And used his own cell phone to trigger the explosion.

-I said, Will any Democrat endorse the ad?
+I said, will any Democrat endorse the ad?

-Well, they endorse what's in it.
+Will they endorse what's in it?

 In fact, will any member of the media go ask them?

-Um Linda, the media watchdog group is the Annenberg Center.
+Linda, the media watchdog group is the Annenberg Center.

-By the way, you know, guess who's there?
+And by the way, you know, guess who's there?

 That's where Brooks Jackson went.

-Brooks Jackson left left CNN.
+Brooks Jackson left CNN.

-He was their he was their political commercial fact checker.
+He was their political commercial fact checker.

 He's now at the Annenberg Center doing factcheck.org.